ueno-llc/create-ueno-app/README.md

 [![npm version](https://badge.fury.io/js/create-ueno-app.svg)](https://badge.fury.io/js/create-ueno-app)

-The easiest and fatest way to create new web projects with `next.js`, `gatsby`, `create-react-app` and mobile projects with `react-native`.
+The easiest and fastest way to create new web projects with `next.js`, `gatsby`, `create-react-app` and mobile projects with `react-native`.
 All of them powered with Ueno's configs.
 All of our starters kits are shipped with everything to ship rock solid apps.

 - Opinionated dependencies.
 - SASS and CSS modules.